wp-plugins/calculated-fields-form/README.txt

 The form and payment processing isn't included in this version.
 There are other versions with form processing included and additional features.
 See the FAQ for more information.

+== Latest Features Added ==

+* Dependant fields: Fields can be shown/hidden based on other checkboxes, radiobuttons or drop-down selections
+* Throubleshoot area to automatically fix conflicts with other scripts on themes or third party plugins and also for special characters support
+* Multi page calculated forms
+* New validations, fields types and features in the form builder

 == Installation ==

 To install Calculated Fields Form, follow these steps: